preames/llvm-auto-triage-corpus/README.rst

 The individual tests within this repo will be retained only so long as they
-a) demonstrate a crash on upstream LLVM, b) are subjectively interesting in the sole judgement of the author, and c) do not exceed any of the stated resource limits (as may be freely revised in the future.)
+a) demonstrate a crash on upstream LLVM, b) are subjectively interesting in the sole judgment of the author, and c) do not exceed any of the stated resource limits (as may be freely revised in the future.)

 Additionally, the history of this repository may be rewritten.
 Because of